gmalivenko/pytorch2keras/README.md

 Note 2: recurrent layers isn't supported too.

-Note 3: somathing is wrong with biases for the jit/onnx.
+Note 3: something is wrong with biases for the jit/onnx.

 ## How to